bl4ck0w1/nuke403/README.md

 * **Signature-Aware** — Import & consolidate WAFW00F fingerprints for smarter profiling.
 * **Operator-Ready** — Clean JSON/Markdown reports and PoC generators for reproducible evidence.

-> ⚠️ **Ethics & Scope**: Use only with explicit permission.
-Respect rate limits, program rules, and the law.

 ## Features at a Glance

 * **Profiler & Fingerprinting**: Detect WAF/back-end/protocol traits; seed the right engines.